How to Release Your Inner Critic so You Can Stay Positive

 Step 3.Now, focus on a positive thought.
 Imagine a possible future scenario that’s extremely positive.

 Step 4:Focus your awareness on the fact that both of those thoughts originated in your brain.

 When the brain gets fixated on a negative thought pattern, it can be hard to separate yourself from the thought.
 The best thing you can do is to zoom out a little and see a broader range of your reflections and ideas.

 Rather than remaining focused on your immediate reaction to what’s going on in your head, lift yourself out of your "mind chatter" . . . and observe your emotional response.

-Remember, you are not your thoughts, and you can choose which thoughts to believe.
+Remember, you're not your thoughts, and you can choose what to believe.

 The best way to deal with this situation is to be aware of it.
 It’s futile to get upset or angry with yourself, right?
 All parts of the brain are necessary and work together.